-- Adjust eyebolts at the hopper end.

 - Remove support from the tube to view the result of the adjustment.

 - Repeat process until the tube is straight.

 - 26. Repack the wheel bearings.

-- 27. Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue.

 - Wash the outside.

 - Wash around the hopper.

 - Leave the belt running while washing inside the tube and around the belt.